-Justification : NPPF 8,9 ; Objective 3a ; The Quiet Lanes and Home Zones (England) Regulations 2006.
+Justification : NPPF 8,9; Objective 3a; The Quiet Lanes and Home Zones (England) Regulations 2006.

-Aldingbourne Community Centre
+Aldingbourne Community Sports Centre

 The Parish Council recognises the need to carry out improvements to the fabric of the Aldingbourne Community Sports Centre and acknowledges it as a key facility within the Parish.
+This will be a priority for developer contributions arising from housing developments within the parish and adjacent in BEW, where new residents are likely to access the facilities.